 “Benjamin Brush of Galloway Twp., £90 for 14 acres…in the same place on the west side of Mullacais River just below a certain landing called Reads Landing and on a tongue of land that puts out in a cove, bounded by J. M. (marker), excepting 5 acres lying next to Richard Westcott.”

 Read’s Landing (of Charles Read fame) was located on the south (or west) side of the river just below the mouth of Lucas Branch, which flows into the Mullica immediately downstream of High Bank.
 The initials are that of John Monrow who had this land surveyed and then conveyed to Benjamin Brush in 1765.
 We can be certain that it did not signify Mulliner, who owned no land.

 The folklore surrounding Joe Mulliner is interesting but can be determined to be largely fictitious.
 However, the little that we do know of him through historical records proves to be quite interesting nonetheless.
 Extracting the historical Mulliner from the legend proves to be a stimulating albeit difficult task that raises many questions, some which are unanswerable and others that have yet to be answered.

-* The author has written a song that celebrates the lore of Joe Mulliner, which can be heard here: https://gabrielcoia.bandcamp.com/track/joes-last-jig
+**The author has written a song about Mulliner, which can be heard here: https://gabrielcoia.bandcamp.com/track/joes-last-jig-2